 When deciding which sportfish to eat, choose smaller fish within a species since they may have lower contaminant levels.
 Older (larger) fish from the same species may be more contaminated than smaller fish because they have had more time to accumulate contaminants in their bodies.
 (But make sure to follow New York State Department of Environmental Conservation (NYS DEC) regulations about fish length).

 Do not eat the soft "green stuff" (mustard, tomalley, liver or hepato-pancreas) found in the body section of crab and lobster.
 This tissue can contain high levels of chemical contaminants, including PCBs, dioxin and heavy metals.
 For more information about how to reduce levels of chemicals in a crab meal, see the New York State Blue Crab Cooking and Eating Guide.

 Bacteria, viruses or parasites may be in or on fish.
 Keep harvested fish cold.
 Wear protective gloves when skinning and trimming.
 Wash hands and surfaces often when preparing fish, and keep raw foods separate.
 Cook fish and shellfish thoroughly before eating.

 Anglers who want to enjoy the fun of fishing but who wish to eliminate the potential risks associated with eating contaminated sportfish may want to consider "catch and release" fishing.
-Refer to the NYS DEC's New York State Fishing Regulations Guide for suggestions on catch and release fishing techniques or go to the NYS DEC website.
+Refer to the NYS DEC's Fishing Regulations Guide for suggestions on catch and release fishing techniques.